 Requirements to Companies

-- Anti-Money Laundering Policies: Implement and enforce strict anti-money laundering and counter-terrorist financing procedures.
+- Establishment of strict anti-money laundering and counter-terrorist financing processes.

-- Consumer Protection: Ensuring transparency of information about crypto-assets and related risks, as well as consumer protection.
+- Transparency of information about crypto-assets and their related risks, protection of consumers.

 Timeline for Entry into the Force